 Now, why would you want to buy both versions?
 When you buy either an audiobook or a Kindle ebook that is Whispersync for Voice-ready, Amazon will give you an offer to buy the other version at a heavily discounted price.
 Sometimes, the total price for this combination, by taking advantage of the special sales or daily deals, will be lower than the original price of either the audio or ebook version.

 For more on this and tips on how to get audiobook discounts via Whispersync, check out this article:

 If you don’t like any audiobook that you’ve purchased, you can simply return for credit and exchange the credit with another book, no questions asked.
 (If you bought it with a credit card, then they will refund you the money).
 You can do this up to 365 days after your purchase the audiobook.
 If your book says “Not eligible for return” even though you bought it less than 365 days ago, contact Customer Service.
 Some titles cannot be returned using the online tool.

-Audible decided to be more awesome in 2018!
-Now, with your membership, you get 2 free Audible Originals each month.
-They’re typically shorter, up to about 4 or 5 hours lengthwise.
-But they are more than just books.
-In September, I picked Girls & Boys, which is a play that was on off-Broadway earlier this year by Carey Mulligan.
+With your membership, you get a fresh selection of free Audible Originals each month.
+These are stories that are especially produced for Audible, so you won’t get them anywhere else.
+They’re typically shorter, up to about 4 or 5 hours lengthwise and they are more than just books.
+For example, once I picked Girls & Boys, which is a play that was on off-Broadway in 2018 by Carey Mulligan.
 The Audible Original is also narrated by Mulligan, whom I love.
-The other selection that I picked is the X-Files.
-For October, I see that there are more selections for theater lovers, comedy lovers, etc. For a theater enthusiast who lives so far away from New York City, I’m loving these productions!
-If you’re a member already, don’t forget to grab these Audible Originals soon!
+There are typically selections for theater lovers, music lovers, comedy lovers, etc. For a theater enthusiast who lives so far away from New York City, I especially love the play productions!
+If you’re a member already, don’t forget to grab these Audible Originals each month!